Skip to content

 All cache containers will be one of three types; a flat magnetic key case (MKC), a round film canister (FC or MFC for magnetic) or a fake rock (FR).

-The hint will indicate the type of container used and will be very specific to help you find the cache easily.
+As always with city caching, the surrounding structures can affect GPS accuracy.
+If in doubt, use the hint however be mindful that the hint will indicate the type of container used and will be very specific to help you find the cache easily.
 If you want a challenge to find this cache and don't wish to know exactly where it's hidden, do not look at the hint.

 At each location you’ll be given some information about the site you are visiting.
+I hope you find this information enlightening.

 Enjoy!